 This collection of over 1,000 digital periodicals from 1821 to 1837 represents the Jacksonian Democracy era in history and is broad in scope including agriculture, entertainment, history, literary criticism, and politics.

 Presents over 1,700 titles dating from 1838 through 1852.
 The themes presented reveal a rapidly growing young nation, where industrialization, the railroads, regional political differences, and life on the western frontier were daily realities.
 Subjects covered reach into every facet of American life, including science, literature, medicine, agriculture, women’s fashion, family life, and religion.

 This collection of periodicals from 1866 to 1912 reflects a nation that persevered through a difficult set of circumstances: a bloody civil war that claimed hundreds of thousands of lives; the incorporation of the recently-freed African Americans into American life; and a population that rapidly expanded into the Western territories.

 Hundreds of thousands of online images of paintings, sculptures, architecture and other works of art.
 Remote Users: Must Make Personal Account on Campus before trying remote access.
-After signing in with your AccessIT ID, sign in again with personal account username and password.
+After signing in with your Fordham Username (formerly AccessIT ID), sign in again with personal account username and password.
 Must disable your browser’s pop-up blocker.
-NEW PLATFORM JULY 2017!
-CLICK HERE FOR UPDATES.

 From World Trade Press, this resource provides a host of invaluable international information covering culture, travel, language, trade, business, logistics, security, and communications.
 Strengthens understanding across cultures by lowering the information barriers that hinder success in the international arena.
 Great for International and Study Abroad students.Do Not Use Opera Browser